 Option 1: easier beach front walk with a rocky ending at the Tip.
 This is the easy and short walk for those who struggle with incline.
 Note: This walk depends on tide, it is usually low when we get there but best to hurry back before tide rises.

-Split Rock: will be a self-guided Medium Level Hike with an inclined rocky walk.
-Some areas have rails for assistance but other areas don’t.
+Moderate, 1km return.
+It starts with a moderately steep incline up some rocky stairs with a hand rail, before reaching a plateau.
 Feel free to bring along a walking stick for extra help.
 You do not have to do this walk if you do not feel comfortable.

 The Gulf Savannah walks are substantially more active walks than those on Cape York tours.
 We highly recommend clients prepare while you’re still at home, to make it the most enjoyable tour as possible.
 If you’re uncertain about these walks, if you can get daily walks in at home before the tour, you should be fine to make most of the stunning walks on the tour!